-Nielsen report shows that Android and iOS make up 71 percent of the smartphone marketAlex Wagner - Deputy Managing Editor, News Desk
+Nielsen report shows that Android and iOS make up 71 percent of the smartphone marketAlex Wagner - Editorial Director of News and Content

 We're right about at the mid-day hump where the morning's passed but an afternoon of work is still ahead, but the good news is that Nielsen just released its Q3 2011 report on the smartphone world to help pass the time that's left in the day.
 According to the latest batch of data, 44 percent of all mobile subscribers in the U.S. are currently toting around a smartphone.
 Android can be found on a full 42.8 percent of those devices while iOS is powering 28.3 percent of them, meaning that those two OSes combined make up 71 percent of the U.S. smartphone market.
 Rounding out the top three is BlackBerry with 17.3 percent.
 Nielsen's data also shows that more people in the market for a new handset in the third quarter chose a smartphone, as 56 percent of all mobile phone purchases during Q3 were smartphones.